ndipenoch/Theory-of-Algorithms-Project/overview.md

 Hash functions(MD5 message-digest algorithm in our case) are one-way functions with an input a string of arbitrary length (the message) and an output a fixed length string (the hash value).
 The hash value is a kind of signature for that message.
 One-way functions work in one direction, meaning that it is easy to compute the hash value from a given message and hard to compute a message that hashes to a given hash value.
 Some applications strengthen the MD5 algorithm by adding a salt value to the plaintext or by applying the hash function multiple times.
+A salt is random data that is used as an additional input to a one-way function that hashes data.
   <h4>Preliminaries</h4>
 MD5 operates on 32-bit unsigned integers called words, where we will number the bits from 0 (least significant bit) up to 31 (most significant bit).
 <h4>Definition of MD5</h4>